ubs121/smartcab/Report.md

 This is a navigation problem with a deadline.
 The mission is to reach a given destination with a given time in a given environment (grid space).

-The current location of the agent is the most important metric to complete the task.
-But in this problem the agent doesn't know it's location and destination.
-So the agent should follow the waypoint, it may be punished if it goes in other direction.

 So I think, the following states are appropriate (ordered by importance):

-* `Next waypoint` - The next waypoint location relative to its current location and heading.
-Since current location and distance are unknown for the agent, the waypoint should be the most important information to navigate in the environment.
-Just by following the 'next_waypoint', the agent could reach the destination successfully, except traffic light rule.
-But the agent should learn other optimal moves while following the waypoint.
+* `Next waypoint` - The next waypoint location that is relative to its current location and heading.
+Since current location and distance are unknown for the agent, the waypoint is the most important guideline to navigate in the environment.
+Just by following the 'next_waypoint', the agent could reach the destination successfully, except the traffic light rule.

- So I created a implicit state, which is a mix of last action and last waypoint.
-I think, this mixed state is appropriate for the problem.
-Because a mixed state will be better for learning than a single waypoint state.
+  The agent should learn other optimal moves while following the waypoint.
+But it may be punished if it goes in other direction.
+Sometimes going in other direction, specially in a diagonal path to the destination, may minimize the reach time.

+* `Light`, `Oncoming cars` are important inputs to obey traffic rule.
+We have no option to exclude these inputs.
+Initially I thought to hard code the traffic rule in my source code.

 * `Deadline` -  The current time left from the allotted deadline.
+It represents how many moves the agent has left, at maximum.

   The agent has to select a correct action according to deadline.
-It represents how many moves the agent has left, at maximum.
 The deadline must be enough value for the task, otherwise it would be a mission impossible.
-So we may skip this information and follow the waypoint.
+So we may ignore this input and follow the waypoint.

-* `Light` - traffic lights: red, green

-* `Oncoming cars` - oncoming vehicles from other directions

 **OPTIONAL**: How many states in total exist for the smartcab in this environment?
 Does this number seem reasonable given that the goal of Q-Learning is to learn and make informed decisions about each state?
 Why or why not?

 **ANSWER**:

-I think, in total, there are 4 usefull states.
-The 'Next waypoint' and 'Deadline' states are the most important for this task.
-But, we could ignore 'Deadline', 'Light', 'Oncoming car' states, because we could maintain it by traffic policy.

-We need to keep state combinations as few as possible, because many states (combinations) will take longer time to "learn".
+We need to keep state combinations as few as possible, because many state combinations will take longer time to "learn".
+Specially 'Deadline' will blow up the size of the state space, because it is an integer value and it could generate huge number of combinations of state.

+The `Next waypoint`, `Light` and `Oncoming car` inputs are the most important for this task.
+So these are mandatory states.

+As explained before, we could ignore 'Deadline' input.

+So total number of states could be calculated as the following:

+`Total number of states = 3 waypoints x 2 lights x 3 oncoming car directions x 3 left car directions x 3 right car directions = 162 `

+In total, there is 162 states.
+I think, having 162 states (162 x 3 actions) is small size for the problem, and the agent should learn very quickly.

 ## Implement a Q-Learning Driving Agent

 **QUESTION**: What changes do you notice in the agent's behavior when compared to the basic driving agent when random actions were always taken?
 Why is this behavior occurring?

+At beginning of simulation, the agent makes a lot jumping and round movements, and over time it starts doing long and frequent stops at intersections, but was going correct direction.

+Most of time, the agent was going in the direction suggested by the planner.
+But I was expecting more interesting movements.
+For example, to minimize waiting time, the agent could select another route on the red light or when oncoming car appears.

-Success rate is increased.
-Because it's learning from the past history.
+Overall the success rate is increased a lot.
+It was 'learning' very quickly from the past history.

+Note:

 I used some code snippet from this blog: https://studywolf.wordpress.com/2012/11/25/reinforcement-learning-q-learning-and-exploration/